7 tips for effective credit management and avoid business risks

 3- Stay informed by talking with your peers

-By joining a trade association or professional federation in your sector, you can keep a regular watch on your business partners by discussing with people also working with them.
+By joining a trade association or professional federation in your sector, you can keep a regular eye on your business partners by discussing them with others who are also working with them.

 4- Insure your business transactions